Vegeta: Of course we won't! Only a fool would put limits on the strength of the Saiyan race!

 Information on the manga serialization (also going off Toriyama's designs and plot framework, but with closer supervision on his part) can be found here.

-Not to be confused with Super Dragon Ball Z, a video game made by Bandai Namco and published by Atari in the US, or Dragon Ball Super Z, an old, old series of fanfics about Future Trunks' timeline post-series.
+Not to be confused with Super Dragon Ball Z, a video game made by Bandai Namco Entertainment and published by Atari in the US, or Dragon Ball Super Z, an old, old series of fanfics about Future Trunks' timeline post-series.